What Not To Bring to Peru

 Restricted Items

 Restricted items need permission to be brought into the country.
-Depending on the article, it just has to be declared (and paid duty on it), or special requirements must be fulfilled, and a special permit must be issued.
-Items restricted by Peruvian customs require the appropriate permission(s) to bring into Peru.
-Without permission, they’ll be confiscated, and you’ll probably be fined.
+Depending on the article, it may simply need to be declared (and duty paid if applicable), or special requirements must be fulfilled and a permit issued.
+Items restricted by Peruvian customs require the appropriate permission(s) to enter Peru.
+Without authorization, they may be confiscated, and you could face a fine.

 Weapons